automl/ConfigSpace/docs/api/hyperparameters.rst

 Integer hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^

-These can all be constructed with the simple :func:`~ConfigSpace.api.types.int` function and passing the corresponding :ref:`distribution <Distributions>`.
+These can all be constructed with the simple :func:`~ConfigSpace.api.types.integer.Integer` function and passing the corresponding :ref:`distribution <Distributions>`.

 .. autoclass:: ConfigSpace.hyperparameters.UniformIntegerHyperparameter